Donations will be used to provide The Goathouse Refuge with Dave’s Naturally Healthy Grain Free Chicken Recipe, 12.5 oz. cans.

 We will add to any donation you make!!
-Buy and donate 12 cans to The Goathouse Refuge and we will add 3 cans to the total.
-Donate 12 and The Goathouse gets 15 cans!!
+We will donate 1 can for every 6 cans you donate (Donate 12 and The Goathouse Refuge gets 14 cans!!)
 Please help this great cat rescue!!

 The Goathouse Refuge is a 501(c)(3) nonprofit, no-kill animal sanctuary dedicated to providing cage-free care for cats regardless of age, medical issues or disposition until a permanent loving adoptive home can be found.